llayn15/facial-recognition-for-attendance-using-opencv/README.md

 This project is a project created to simplify the attendance process in classrooms.
 So the attendance process only needs to be done by pointing your face towards the camera and clicking the mouse.

+# Points to Note

+1. In the 'Attendance' folder, fill it with sample faces.
+2. Adjust the program code in the 'label_mapping' section with the faces of individuals in the 'Attendance' folder.

 # Installation Instructions

 1. Install all required dependencies (cmake, dlib, face_recognition, numpy, opencv).